 For an overnight backpacking trip, plan for dinner, breakfast and a couple of lunches.
 Avoid heavy items such as cans and opt for light-weight options such as those that are freeze-dried.
 Perishable items are typically off the menu such as eggs and milk.
 You can however get these in the powdered from.
 You’ll also want to bring snacks, such as trail mix or protein bars.
 It’s important to plan your meals ahead and it’s always better to bring too much than too little in this case.

 Choose an Easy Route

 When choosing your backpacking route, consult with experienced backpackers or search online.
 Choose a route close to home that has well-traveled trail as well as well-established campground and always ensure there is water near your camp.
 Practice a shorter hike with your bag fully loaded first to get a feel for what your limits are.
 You don’t want to be stuck on a long hike with a bag that’s too heavy.
 It will only feel heavier with every step!

 On the topic of long hikes, walking seven miles is already quite challenging, but walking seven miles carrying fifty pounds with a blister is not a fun experience!
 Moleskin is the remedy for this.
 If you start to feel that you’re getting a blister, put some over it to cease the rubbing.

-Backpacking is a fun experience, a way to connect with nature and push your limits however, it’s important to educate yourself as much as possible before setting out on your first backpacking trip and feel confident and prepared in the case of an emergency.
+Backpacking is a fun experience, a way to connect with nature and push your limits.
+However it’s important to educate yourself as much as possible before setting out on your first backpacking trip.
+Feel confident and prepared in the case of an emergency.
 Once you’re well-prepared, you can relax and truly enjoy all that the wild has to offer.